 Angkor Wat is Cambodia’s most popular attraction.
 The legendary temple complex is the largest religious monument in the world with an incredible history.
 A captivating site, we’ve pulled together a list of the top ten facts about Angkor Wat.

-1. Angkor Wat was built without the aid of any machinery.
+1. Angkor Wat was built without the aid of any machines.
 The site was constructed between 802 and 1220 AD when machinery wasn’t available.
+This makes it even more incredible to see for yourself.

-2. It took 35 years to build with the help of approximately 1,000 elephants in addition to the 300,000 labourers.
-A huge five million tons of sandstone was used to build the religious site which covers an area of 208 hectares.
+2. It took 35 years to build Angkor Wat.
+Around 1,000 elephants in addition to 300,000 human labourers were helped to build the temple.
+Five million tons of sandstone were also used to build the religious site, which covers an area of 208 hectares.

 3. It attracts two million tourists a year with limits now being put in place on the number of visitors allowed at certain times.